 We invite applications from faculty members who have completed sabbatical activities, received CELTSS funding, and/or participated in ongoing CELTSS workshops that have promoted their professional development.
 Preference will be given to speakers with recent sabbaticals and/or major scholarly developments.

-If you are interested in applying for consideration, please submit your Lyceum Application no later than Friday, May 19, 2017.
+If you are interested in applying for consideration, we will ask you to submit your Lyceum Application no later than Friday, April 23, 2021.
 Items included in Lyceum application: